yiheng-wang-nv/hil-serl/docs/unitree_sdk2_minimal.md

 ## How to review the code

 1. **Server logic**
-   - Start with `G1ArmBridge` inside `unitree_g1_server.py`.
-It sets up DDS publishers/subscribers, keeps the latest low state snapshot, and streams the command message at 250 Hz.
+   - `G1ArmBridge` handles the torso/arm LowCmd topic (mirrors `G1_29_ArmController`).
+   - `Dex3Bridge` handles the hand topics (`rt/dex3/*`) similar to `Dex3_1_Controller`.
-   - Endpoints in `create_app()` simply forward HTTP payloads to `G1ArmBridge` methods.
+   - Endpoints in `create_app()` split/merge the 28-D vectors and forward them to the two bridges.
-   - Key differences vs Franka: only position control is exposed, and the Dex3 command is currently modelled as a simple wrist yaw placeholder.

 2. **Environment behaviour**
-   - `UnitreeG1ArmEnv` clamps actions to a configurable joint limit, posts them via `/joint_position`, and pulls observations from `/getstate`.
+   - `UnitreeG1ArmEnv` clamps the 28-D action, posts it via `/joint_position`, and concatenates the returned arm/Dex3 states.
    - Observations are limited to joint position/velocity; reward is always zero so that training loops can boot without extra logic.

 3. **Safety / TODOs**
    - No collision checks or soft limits are enforced yet.
-   - Proper Dex3 finger control needs a dedicated DDS publisher.
    - Reset logic should be extended once the kinematic home pose is known.
+   - Camera streams, reward signals, and human intervention wrappers still need to be ported from the Franka stack.

 ## Quick validation workflow